Disability Awareness Training for the Travel and Hospitality Industries

 Customer Service Matters for Travelers with Disabilities

 Adults with disabilities spend more than $17 billion on travel annually (Open Doors).
-These individuals typically travel with one or more other adults, meaning that the economic impact is likely double that figure.
+These individuals typically travel with one or more other adults, meaning that the economic impact is likely closer to $34 billion.

 By improving your customer service for people with disabilities, you can:

 - Gain a competitive edge.
-You already know that a happy traveler is a happy customer—one who is more likely to use your services time and time again.
-Increase loyalty and market share by understanding the needs of travelers with disabilities.
+You already know that a happy traveler is a happy customer—one who is more likely to use your services again.
+Increase loyalty and your market share by understanding the needs of travelers with disabilities.

 - Reduce risk.
 Negative experiences can cause travelers to choose another airport, airline, hotel chain, or car service.
-In some scenarios, these experiences can lead to legal action when customers believe their rights have been violated.
-It’s also increasingly common for consumers to make their complaints public and widespread through social media.
-Take the time to learn how better to serve customers with disabilities and lower the risk to your reputation.
+Consumer complaints often become public and widespread through social media.
+These experiences can also lead to legal action when customers believe their rights have been violated.
+Reduce your risk and improve your reputation by learning how best to serve customers with disabilities.

 How We Are Helping Train the Airport Workforce